-How Is the Virus Transmitted from Mom to Unborn?
+How Is the Virus Transmitted from the Mom to the Unborn Baby?

-CMV exposure in pregnancy can go undetected to get transmitted to the foetus during pregnancy or at delivery.
-This transmission is possible through the placenta depends on the stage of pregnancy when the mother got the infection.
-If the mother encounters the virus after her first trimester, the chances of the baby being born which congenital CMV are less, but if the mother gets CMV early pregnancy, the chances are higher of the baby being born with the infection.
+CMV exposure in pregnancy can go undetected and get transmitted to the foetus during the term or during delivery.
+This transmission is possible through the placenta and depends on the stage of pregnancy (when the mother got the infection).
+If the mother encounters the virus after her first trimester, the chances of the baby being born with congenital CMV are less, but if the mother gets CMV in the early pregnancy, the chances of the baby being born with the infection are higher.
 Out of these also, the majority do not display any symptoms at birth or even during later stages of life.

-Treatment is not required in adults since the immune system of the body is sufficient to fight the infection, but in some cases, the doctor may prescribe antiviral drugs.
+Treatment is not required in adults since their immune system is sufficient to fight the infection, but in some cases, the doctor may prescribe antiviral drugs.

 There are simple ways to protect yourself from the infection.
 Maintaining a hygienic lifestyle, cleaning toys or surfaces which come in contact with saliva or urine, etc. can go a long way in preventing the virus from entering your body.
 Children that show symptoms of infection should not mingle with other kids till they recover.

-While the virus has little or no effect on adults, it can have a debilitating impact on those children who contract the virus by possible impaired hearing.
-As the symptoms of the virus can be confused with the common cold, it is advisable for pregnant women to get a CMV igg test done.
+While the virus has little or no effect on adults, it can have a debilitating impact, such as possible impaired hearing, on those children who contract it.
+As the symptoms of the virus can be confused with those of a common cold, it is advisable for pregnant women to get a CMV IgG test done.